ALL FIELDS REQUIRED*

 Discrimination in the workplace is something California lawmakers don’t tolerate.
 Any form of discrimination based on a protected class is against the law, and punishable by fines, citations, and other penalties.
 As an employee in Los Angeles, you have the right to take action against discrimination at work.
-When it’s time to go up against your employer for discriminating against you because of disability, national origin, age, race, religion, sex, or other class, come to The Law Office of Omid Nosrati for legal assistance.
+When it’s time to go up against your employer for discriminating against you because of disability, national origin, age, race, religion, sex, or other class, contact the Los Angeles discrimination lawyers at The Law Office of Omid Nosrati for legal assistance.

 In our years of providing employment law services to people in Southern California, we’ve received numerous positive reviews from past clients.
-In fact, our firm has a perfect five out of five client rating on national lawyer rating sites such as Avvo and Lawyers.com.
+In fact, our firm has a perfect five out of five client rating on national lawyer rating sites such as Avvo and Lawyers.
 Let our reputation for excellence work in your favor.
 Retain our firm for any type of workplace discrimination claim, as well as retaliation for reporting discrimination and harassment.
 We can connect you with the resources, tools, and legal actions suitable for recovering your damages.
-Talk to our Los Angeles employment lawyers at (310) 553-5630 or through our online portal.
+Talk to our Los Angeles discrimination lawyers at (310) 553-5630 or through our contact form.

 Our law firm has more than 20 years of combined experience handling employment law cases throughout Southern California.
 We exclusively represent employees, not employers – committing all of our attention and resources to workers in need of our legal expertise.
 Our team is compassionate about the hardships workers face, including unlawful discrimination and harassment.
 Get to know our dedicated attorneys.
 We are here to help you understand the legal actions available to you in Los Angeles after an incident of workplace discrimination.